hbctraining/EpiR/lessons/05_introR-data-wrangling2.md

 ***

 > ### An R package for data wrangling
-> The methods presented above are using base R functions for data wrangling.
+> With the exception of `filter()`, the methods presented above are using base R functions for data wrangling.
 The **Tidyverse suite of packages** was specifically designed to make data wrangling easier.
 The `filter()` function is from the Tidyverse, and we have [additional materials](https://hbctraining.github.io/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.html) available for exploration of these tools.

 ---